thesimplekid/cashcrab/README.md

 > **Warning**
 > This project is in early development, it does however work with real sats!
-Always use amounts you don't mind loosing.
+Always use amounts you don't mind losing.

 # cashcrab

-A [Cashu](https://github.com/cashubtc/cashu) wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab).
+A [Cashu](https://github.com/cashubtc/cashu) wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab) with [nostr](https://github.com/nostr-protocol/nostr) integration for contacts and messaging.

 ## Flutter Rust Bridge